 I’ve been dealing with this chronic illness for over 15 years, and it is only getting worse.
 I am not looking for pity, but I am looking for support or just a listening ear.
 Most support comes from people you are close to being understanding or more aware.
 I also want others who deal with health issues to feel more vulnerable and share what they are dealing with or what their loved one is dealing with in a safe place.

 I went numb from the waist down in 2007, which led to losing my health, my titles, and eventually my home.
 Due to the neurological issues, I became disabled.
 Finally, in 2018 after years of being toxic, I decided to have surgery for a temporary ileostomy with a reversal in 6 months.
 Many people were having results with this, but I had complications during surgery.
 My abdomen swelled; a hole tore on the side of my stoma, and waste was coming out both.
-Three years later, I am still dealing with wound issues and no reversal.
+Three years later, I am still dealing with wound issues and no reversal because the my bottom, well, its just too numb.

 Wearing a colostomy bag is unnatural.
 It can be embarrassing when you make gaseous sounds that pop from a bag during a dinner outing with a new person.
 This bag life requires humility when traveling and trying to find a handicapped bathroom so I can pull out surgical gloves, wipes, bags to put waste in, etc. If there is no trash can behind the stall, I have to walk out and place the bag in the trash can while hoping no women are washing their hands.
 Sometimes, I have to return to the car and tell my husband I need him to find another restroom.